 - Highway Safety Advocates Urge to Go Slow on Autonomous Vehicles

-Since last August, General Motors has deployed human backup drivers behind the wheel, during the testing of its autonomous vehicles in San Francisco (as directed by the state.)
+Since last August, General Motors has deployed human backup drivers behind the wheel while testing its autonomous vehicles in San Francisco (as directed by the state.)

-On January 22nd, the controversial General Motors (they received a bailout rather than going through the bankruptcy process like any small company would have to do if it was in financial trouble) was sued by the San Francisco commercial photographer Oscar Nilsson, after a crash which took place with a self-driving Chevrolet Bolt on December 7th.
-The Bolt aborted an attempt to change the lane while it was in an autonomous mode, leading to an accident with Nilsson who was riding a motorcycle.
+On January 22nd, the controversial General Motors (they received a bailout rather than going through the bankruptcy process like any small company would have to do if it was in financial trouble) was sued by the San Francisco commercial photographer Oscar Nilsson after a crash which took place with a self-driving Chevrolet Bolt on December 7th.
+The Bolt aborted an attempt to change the lane while in autonomous mode, leading to an accident with Nilsson riding a motorcycle.

-Nilsson's lawsuit, filed in the US District Court in San Francisco, has claimed that he was riding behind the self-driving Bolt when the car suddenly changed lanes to the left.
-As he rode forward, the car with its backup driver veered back into his lane, knocking him down to the ground.
+Nilsson's lawsuit, filed in the US District Court in San Francisco, claimed he was riding behind the self-driving Bolt when the car suddenly changed lanes to the left.
+As he rode forward, the car with its backup driver veered back into his lane, knocking him down.

-Nilsson's lawyer, Sergei Lemberg has challenged the police report on the incident by the San Francisco Police Department, which blames Nilsson for passing the car on the right when it was not safe to do so.
+Nilsson's lawyer, Sergei Lemberg, has challenged the police report on the incident by the San Francisco Police Department, which blames Nilsson for passing the car on the right when it was not safe.

-On January 23rd, Lemberg stated that he did not know what a police officer could tell “after” the incident had taken place.
-He questioned whether it is fair to blame an innocent person who is simply driving in his own lane and gets hit.
+On January 23rd, Lemberg stated that he did not know what a police officer could tell "after" the incident occurred.
+He questioned whether it is fair to blame an innocent person for driving in his lane and getting hit.

-Lemberg claims that the police report actually supports the charge to hold GM responsible for the incident.
+Lemberg claims the police report supports the charge to hold GM responsible for the incident.
 The police report notes that after the Bolt estimated it could not make the lane change, it began to move back while Nilsson was passing on the right side.
-As the car's backup driver tried to take charge of the wheel and steer away, the collision occurred.
+The collision occurred as the car's backup driver tried to take charge of the wheel and steer away.

-GM claims that as the Bolt “re-centered itself” in its lane, Nilsson, who had been lane-splitting (riding between two lanes), moved into the center lane.
-The motorcycle-riding Nilsson then “glanced the side of the car,” wobbled and fell down, according to GM.
+GM claims that as the Bolt "re-centered itself" in its lane, Nilsson, who had been lane-splitting (riding between two lanes), moved into the center lane.
+According to GM, the motorcycle-riding Nilsson then "glanced the side of the car," wobbled, and fell.
 The company noted in an emailed statement that the police report had concluded that Nilsson had caused the accident.

-The crash report filed by GM states that Nilsson was driving at 17 mph, while the autonomous Bolt was traveling at 12 mph at the time of the collision.
-Following the collision, according to the report, Nilsson got up after having fallen down and walked his motorcycle to the edge of the road.
+The crash report filed by GM states that Nilsson was driving at 17 mph while the autonomous Bolt was traveling at 12 mph at the time of the collision.
+Following the collision, according to the report, Nilsson got up after falling and walked his motorcycle to the road's edge.
 He reported pain in his shoulder and was taken to receive medical aid.

-Nilsson in his lawsuit has claimed that he sustained shoulder and neck injuries, which will require extended treatment, and that he had to proceed on disability leave.
+In his lawsuit, Nilsson claimed that he sustained shoulder and neck injuries, which will require extended treatment, and that he had to proceed on disability leave.
 Nilsson has sought unspecified damages.

-GM has stated that its primary focus is on safety with regard to the development and testing of its autonomous driving technology.
-The company’s “Cruise Anywhere” program has been running for employees since August, which permits them to utilize self-driving Cruise vehicles to be driven within San Francisco.
+GM's primary focus is safety, developing and testing its autonomous driving technology.
+The company's "Cruise Anywhere" program has been running for employees since August, which permits them to utilize self-driving Cruise vehicles to be driven within San Francisco.
 It remains unclear if the Bolt involved in the accident was a participant in that program.

-It is also unknown whether the vehicle in question was among the “third-generation” of self-driving cars, which had been announced last fall by Kyle Vogt, the CEO of Cruise.
-Vogt had called these vehicles the first-ever mass-producible self-driving cars in the world.
-He said that these autonomous cars would be included in the company’s “Cruise Anywhere” program.Challenges for Autonomous Vehicles
+It is also unknown whether the vehicle in question was among the "third-generation" of self-driving cars, announced last fall by Kyle Vogt, the CEO of Cruise.
+Vogt had called these vehicles the first-ever mass-produced self-driving cars in the world.
+He said these autonomous cars would be included in the company's "Cruise Anywhere" program.Challenges for Autonomous Vehicles

-John Simpson, a critic of the rapid deployment of self-driving cars, and a spokesperson for Consumer Watchdog, said that safety is going to remain a major area of concern, and self-driving cars on the roads are likely to create all sorts of problems.
+John Simpson, a critic of the rapid deployment of self-driving cars and a spokesperson for Consumer Watchdog, said that safety will remain a significant concern, and self-driving cars on the roads are likely to create all sorts of problems.

-According to Bryant Walker Smith, a law professor at the University of South Carolina, automobile manufacturers who are operating self-driving cars are likely to settle any accident-related lawsuits quickly when the technology seems to be at fault.
-However, they will fight with vigor if they believe that the other vehicle’s driver was at fault.
+According to Bryant Walker Smith, a law professor at the University of South Carolina, automobile manufacturers operating self-driving cars are likely to settle accident-related lawsuits quickly when the technology seems to be at fault.
+However, they will fight with vigor if they believe the other vehicle's driver is at fault.

-Smith says that there could be data available that could indicate fault or no-fault.
-This data may include video recordings and other driving information from the self-driving car, and it would aid the crash investigators.
-Consumer Watchdog’s Simpson says that whenever an autonomous vehicle crashes, the incident should be disclosed publicly.
+Smith says that there could be data available that could indicate fault or no fault.
+This data may include video recordings and driving information from the self-driving car, which would aid the crash investigators.
+Consumer Watchdog's Simpson says the incident should be disclosed publicly whenever an autonomous vehicle crashes.

-GM’s extensive road tests on self-driving vehicles in San Francisco underscore the company’s focus on mass-producing these autonomous cars.
-Although Google had seized an early advantage in self-driving technology with a program that has now become a separate firm called Waymo, the automotive manufacturing capabilities and experience of GM enabled it to catch up fast, as per a report by Navigant Research.
+GM's extensive road tests on self-driving vehicles in San Francisco underscore the company's focus on mass-producing these autonomous cars.
+Although Google had seized an early advantage in self-driving technology with a program that has now become a separate firm called Waymo, GM's automotive manufacturing capabilities and experience enabled it to catch up fast, as per a report by Navigant Research.